 “We work quickly to remediate any issues and update our standard processes and procedures to achieve the highest level of service, quality, and trust that our patients and consumers deserve,” a Curaleaf spokesperson said.
 “Our business depends on it.”

 A spokesperson for the New Jersey CRC said that all the violations had been corrected.

 “Our goal for issuing a violation is to correct the action that led to a violation,” she said.

 Not all the violations were for mold.
 In March 2021, an Ascend inventory review showed that 50 jars amounting to six ounces of cannabis went missing.
-Unfortunately, it was not immediately reported as they are required to do.
+It was not immediately reported.
+They are required to do it, unfortunately.

 Unlike in other industries, the government remains suspicious of cannabis inventory that “fell off the truck.”

-Ascend would be all rights the NJCRC told them if they submitted an explanation of what occurred and how it will not occur in the future.
+The NJCRC told Ascend if they submitted an explanation of what occurred and how it will not occur in the future they would be ok.
 A spokesman for New York-based Ascend declined to comment on the incident.

 Many New Jersey cannabis activists, businesspeople, professionals, and consumers remain unhappy with the small number of out-of-state corporations that sell expensive and mediocre cannabis and have operated like a cartel in the New Jersey Cannabis market.